Ex-Glenwood doctor gets another 21 life sentences for child sexual assaults, one day after receiving 18 life sentences

 Every victim supported the acceptance of Walker's plea, Turner said.

-With more than 300 homemade videos and thousands of photographs found by investigators on Walker's property, a courtroom battle could have been re-traumatizing for some of the victims, Turner said.
+With more than 300 homemade videos and thousands of photographs found by investigators on Walker's property, a courtroom battle could have been traumatizing for some of the victims, Turner said.

 Yet, each victim had the ability to provide an impact statement during both court hearings, Turner said.